ellmetha/ledgerlink-contract/README.rst

 blockchain.
 Thus the NEO blockchain is used as a source of trust, ensuring that the shortened links always lead to where they are supposed to.

-This repository embeds the smart contract which provides a secure way of generating shortened-URLs and storing the related uniques codes into the NEO blockchain.
+This repository embeds the smart contract used by the Ledgerlink service.
+This smart contract provides a secure way of generating shortened-URLs and storing the related uniques codes into the NEO blockchain.
 This smart contract is written in Python and makes use of the neo-boa_ compiler.

 .. contents:: Table of Contents
     :local: